Preparing for the walk-through portion of your home inspection

 4) Electrical Modifications:

 The evaluation of the electrical system is limited.
-Obviously, this is because most portions are not exposed.
+Obviously, this is because most portions often times are not exposed.
 However, if all electrical in the home has been professionally installed, a home inspector can evaluate the system and feel reasonably confident that the overall condition has been determined.
 Unfortunately, many homes have had modifications / changes to the electrical system over the life-span of the home.
-This is true for most homes over 15-years of age.
+This is true for most homes over 20-years of age.
 Your inspector will look for evidence of amateur work.
 If found, further evaluation / repair by a licensed electrician will likely be recommended.
 Unfortunately, improper work can be buried behind walls / ceilings, so it will not be possible to catch every issue.
 When modifications are identified, it is wise to ask the sellers for all permit paperwork.
 If they are unable to do so, you should be able to get this information from the City.
 Permits should state who performed the work - and will also ensure that an inspector evaluated portions of the work - and at multiple stages.

 Does the inspector provide an overall grade for the home?